10 players we’re most gutted took the Saudi cash: Duran, Veiga, Neymar…

 Sadio Mane

-The Senegal international might be 31 and past his peak, but it’s only a year ago that he was considered one of the finest forwards in the world.
+The Senegal international might be past his peak, but it was only three years ago that he was considered one of the finest forwards in the world.

 At least you can be confident that a chunk of Mane’s massive wage at Al Nassr will be donated to good causes.